esp8266/Arduino/readme.txt

 0007

+Replaced avr-lib's uart routines with custom code for handling serial communication and modified C++ serial commands to call the C serial commands, saving ~1 KB of space; the code may behave slightly differently in border cases (e.g. non-standard speeds, or on overflow).
 Adding Sonar library for controlling Parallax Ultrasonic PING))) sensors.
 Defining binary constants: e.g. B1010 is 6.
 Digital pins 0 and 1 can be used for i/o until a call to Serial.begin().